 Throughout its 13-year history the site has hosted 89 companies from arts to robotics; granola-making using spices to replace sugar content, to documentary filmmakers exposing the complexities of Native American adoption in Blood Memory; medical devices, to urban clothing company DailyBreadPA ( photo above) — data analytics to visual search.
 NoWait (a restaurant-wait app) grew from 4 to 22 employees in the main studio/loft, then to 60 at Revv Oakland.
 It sold to Yelp for $40M in 2017.

 StartUptown with Alexander Denmarsh, Denmarsh Studios, with architects Thoughtful Balance developed the historic Paramount Film Exchange that opened in 2014, now host to Forest Devices (enabling faster triage for stroke patients), Birdbrain Technologies (robotics and STEM educational products), and award-winning TrademarkVision, voted best AI Business Startup in 2017 by the AIconics.

-StartUptown merged with Revv Oakland in early 2017, and formed Avenu — Revv Oakland with StartUptown, created a campus of 7 entrepreneurial work sites and 48 companies employing 200+ from Uptown through Oakland. $3.7M+ in PA Keystone Innovation Zone (KIZ) benefits has been awarded to Avenu companies over the past 10 years in the form of grants, paid internships, and PA tax credits.
-Three sites are single offices: Yelp/NoWait, StitchFix, and Containership — all rising to the top of their game in diverse businesses that improve customer experience, assist in personal style choices, and link corporate “cloud” systems.
+StartUptown merged with Revv Oakland in early 2017, and formed Avenu — Revv Oakland with StartUptown, created a campus of 7 entrepreneurial work sites and 48 companies employing 200+ from Uptown through Oakland. $3.7M+ in PA Keystone Innovation Zone (KIZ) benefits had been awarded to Avenu companies over the past 10 years in the form of grants, paid internships, and PA tax credits.
+Three sites were single offices: Yelp/NoWait, StitchFix, and Containership — all rising to the top of their game in diverse businesses that improve customer experience, assist in personal style choices, and link corporate “cloud” systems.